-Our Columbia, MO medical malpractice lawyers can represent claims such as:
+Our medical malpractice lawyers can represent claims in Missouri such as:

 Some cases of medical negligence are blatant errors, including amputating the wrong limb or performing a treatment on the wrong patient.
 However, not all medical procedures that go wrong will be the basis of a claim.
 Only when a doctor fails to exercise reasonable care will a person be able to sue for damages.

 This type of error can result in fatal or significant consequences.
 Whether it happens because a doctor fails to write down the correct dosage or type of medication or because whoever reads the prescription fills the wrong medicines, these kinds of mistakes could result in an allergic reaction or worse.

 For example, if a patient needs a type of drug to recover from an illness, but they have been prescribed the wrong medication, the delay in receiving the correct treatment could worsen the condition to an extreme degree.